vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 Two points may be made here.
 First, this close relationship between the hearts of mother and child supports the idea that the half-breed demon priest inherits his mother's demonic heart (or svabhāva; see section III, p.266).
 Secondly, the dohada or craving of the pregnant woman is a recurrent motif in South Asian culture and folklore.
 More important, it can provide a graphic (but culturally acceptable) expression of a woman's hostility towards her husband, her ambivalence towards her child, and her resentment regarding the traditional role of women in society (cf. Bloomfield 1920; Tawney 1924:1, appendix III; Obeyesekere 1963).

-Finally, Tryambaka describes the entry of the pregnant woman into the lying-in chamber (sütikāgāra veśanam; Sdhp.41v.4-42r.1).
+Finally, Tryambaka describes the entry of the pregnant woman into the lying-in chamber (sūtikāgāra veśanam; Sdhp.41v.4-42r.1).
 She should be led into this special room where all that is necessary has been gathered together (sambhāraiḥ sambhṛtam; Sdhp.41v.9; cf. Jolly 1901:82-3) in or before the ninth month, or even at the moment of giving birth (prasūtisambhave kale sadyo vāpi; Sdhp.
 41v.5), at a suitably auspicious time, and with a ceremony to bring good luck (kṛtakautukamangalām; Sdhp.41v.10).
 Moreover, she should hold in her hand a fruit that has a masculine name (hastastha

 [^37]: bahate 'pi // mātrjam hy asya hṛdayam matuś ca hṛdayena tat / sambandham tena garbhinyā nestam śraddhāvimānanam // Sdhp.41v.1–2 (Bāhaṭa) < Vāgbhata's Aṣṭāngahṛdayam, śārīrasthānam 1.52b-53a (śraddhāvidhāraṇam for śraddhāvimānanam; the latter variant is read by Arunadatta's commentary).
 'Bahata' is the South Indian version of 'Vāgbhaṭa'.